matter-labs/anvil-zksync/README.md

 ## ⚠️ Caution

-Please note that `era-test-node` is still in its **alpha** stage.
+Please note that `anvil-zksync` is still in its **alpha** stage.
 Some features might not be fully supported yet and may not work as intended.
 However, it is open-sourced, and contributions are welcome!

 ## 📊 Limitations & Features